fido-device-onboard/uefi-ble-fdo/SPEC.md

 - Standardizing lower level firmware and boot interfaces across heterogeneous systems

 > [!NOTE]
-> Onboarding, provisioning, and management can be be conflated into the same problem and solution (albeit clearly related).
+> Onboarding, provisioning, and management can be conflated into the same problem and solution (albeit clearly related).
 The onboarding capabilities herein are focused on the lower layers, namely establishment of ownership and control for onboarding, before OS installation starts.

 ## Components